ppb/pursuedpybear/CONTRIBUTING.md

 provide reviews, you'll be told to add your name to [CONTRIBUTORS][contributors] as a reviewer!

-## I Want to Teach

-There's a tutorial project!
-See the [tutorials repository's CONTRIBUTING file][tutorial] for more details.

 ## Can I Contribute Without Code?

 There's so much else that needs to be done besides fixing `ppb`'s code.